MaartenGDev/learning-rust/README.md

 x = 5; // Works fine
 ```
 ### Working on the challenge
-I started working on the module that manages the running docker containers because i had done it in other languages, this turned out to take way longer than expected.
+I started working on the module that manages the running docker containers because I have created the same functionality in other languages, this turned out to take way longer than expected.
 The first challenge occurred when choosing a library to send requests to the docker engine, instead of communicating using HTTP it uses a Unix Socket.

-I tried using the [reqwest](https://github.com/seanmonstar/reqwest) library as first option because of the easy to use interface, after some research i had to conclude there was no Unix Socket support.
+I tried using the [reqwest](https://github.com/seanmonstar/reqwest) library as first option because of the easy to use interface, after some research I had to conclude there was no Unix Socket support.
 Because of this I switched to a lower-level library called [hyper](https://github.com/hyperium/hyper).
 While this library supported Unix Sockets it was quite hard to use because of the many new concepts regarding async processing.

-Most problems came from the unfamiliar higher orders functions such as `.for_each`, `.map` and `map_err`:
+Most problems came from the unfamiliar async higher orders functions such as `.for_each`, `.map` and `map_err`:
 ```rust
  let work = client
         .get(url)